Schema modification features

 Column

 Column tab provides information on the columns that are a part of the selected table.
-It also provides the option to edit the column wherein a user can modify a column name, delete a column, change the data type of the column or modify the null property of the column.
+It also provides the option to edit the column wherein a user can modify a column name, delete a column, change the data type of the column, add auto-generation to the column or modify the null property of the column.
 Once the user is done with required modifications, they can click on **SAVE & CONVERT **and the update would reflect in the session file and across all the components in the database.

 Primary Key